jmespath/jmespath.site/docs/libraries.rst

 JMESPath Libraries
 ==================

-The JMESPath specification is implemented in varioues languages.
+The JMESPath specification is implemented in various languages.
 Each list below shows JMESPath libraries as well as the compliance level.
 The compliance level is based on which compliance tests the library can pass.